-Students are permitted to enter 2 events in speech, and cross-examination debate.
+Students are permitted to enter 2 events in speech (1 from each skill category), and cross-examination debate.

-\ UIL also sponsors Congress as an event.
-It is a fall/winter contest, so there is no restriction on entering Congress in addition to other speech or academic events.
+UIL also sponsors Congress as an event.
+It is a fall/winter contest, so there is no restriction on entering Congress in addition to other speech or other academic events.

+If You Enter: You May Not Enter These Contests:

 Team Debate (CX) Lincoln-Douglas Debate

 Lincoln-Douglas Debate Team Debate (CX), Prose Interpretation,

 Poetry Interpretation

 Prose Interpretation Lincoln-Douglas Debate, Poetry

 Interpretation

 Poetry Interpretation Lincoln-Douglas Debate,

 Prose Interpretation

+Informative Speaking Persuasive Speaking

-Informative Speaking Persuasive Speaking Informative Speaking
+Persuasive Speaking Informative Speaking